danielgaskell/scc/doc/symbos.md

 ### C_DROPDOWN

 Equivalent to `C_LISTBOX`, but displays a dropdown list selector instead of a full list box.
-The control width must be at least 10, and the control height must be 11.
+The control width must be at least 11, and the control height must be 10.
 The `LIST_SCROLL` flag should be used whenever the list is longer than 10 entries, and the `LIST_MULTI` flag should never be used.
+The `.clicked` property indicates the currently selected row.

 Note that, even though dropdown lists generally only have one column and do not display a column title, we must still define a valid column struct as described under `C_LISTBOX`.